Liquor Lottery FAQs

 Q. If I am a successful lottery applicant, how do I apply for the actual license?

-Q. If I win the license lottery, is there any cost associated with the application process?
+Q. If I win the lottery, is there any cost associated with the application process?

-If you win a Montana All-Alcoholic Beverages "Floater" Lottery License, you need to buy a license from a quota area that allows for the "float out" of that quota area.
-The Quota System section on http://revenue.mt.gov/home/liquor/resources#Useful-Links-796 has a quota sheet that lists areas that allow "float out" licenses.
+If you are a winner of a Montana All-Alcoholic Beverages “Floater” Lottery License, you would have to purchase a license from a quota area (see “float out” licenses in quota sheet) that would allow for the “float out” of that quota area.
+ARM 42.12.144

-If you win the Montana Retail On-Premises Consumption Restaurant Beer and Wine Lottery License, you need to pay a one-time seating fee.
-This is 20% at the time of application with the remaining amount due before approval.
+If you are a winner of the Montana Retail On-Premises Consumption Restaurant Beer and Wine Lottery License, you would be required to pay a one-time seating fee (20% at the time of application with the remaining amount due before approval).